junxit/us-congress-bills-111/bill.md

     - **(B)** Training programs for local firefighters on wildland firefighting techniques and approaches.
     - **(C)** Equipment acquisition to facilitate wildland fire preparedness.
     - **(D)** Implementation of a community wildfire protection plan.
+    - **(E)** Implementation of fire-safety programs focused on the eradication or control of invasive species.
 - **(d)** *Wildland fire cost-share agreements* In developing any wildland fire cost-share agreement with a State Forester or equivalent official, the Secretaries shall, to the greatest extent possible, encourage the State and local communities involved to become fire-ready communities.
 - **(e)** *Authorization of appropriations* There is authorized to be appropriated to the Secretaries to carry out this section such sums as may be necessary.